 In addition to serving as a board member of Sun Partners International, Kara also serves on the board of the Veterinary Management Institute and is supporting a social enterprise project (an organic farm) in Pisac, Peru.

-Keith is Associate Vice President of Strategy & Sales Integration, Sub-Saharan Africa at Black & Veatch.
-He is responsible for business development for the Company in Sub-Saharan Africa which includes engineering, procurement, and construction (EPC) sales.
-He also serves on the U.S.-Africa Business Centre’s Infrastructure, Energy Solutions & Mining Committee.
-He earned MBA and Bachelor of Administration degrees from the University of Missouri-Kansas City and has also completed Emory’s Goizueta Business School Executive Leadership Program.
+Keith is Associate Vice President, Client Account Manager at Black & Veatch.
+He is responsible for multiple client relationships and business development for the Company’s Power Business, which includes consulting, engineering, procurement, and construction (EPC), asset management sales across renewable energy, distributed energy, transmission, and conventional generation projects.
+Keith earned MBA and Bachelor of Administration degrees from the University of Missouri-Kansas City and he completed Emory’s Goizueta Business School Executive Leadership Program among others.

-Kevin is Senior Wind Meteorologist at Enel Green Power, an international renewable energy company with operations in the U.S. Prior to joining EGP, Kevin was Vice President of Meteorology at Tradewind Energy in Kansas City.
-In 2007 Kevin was an NSF Igert Ph.D.
+Kevin is Vice President of Meteorology at Enel Green Power, an international renewable energy company with operations in the U.S. In 2007 Kevin was an NSF Igert Ph.D.
 Fellow in the Texas Tech University Wind Science and Engineering Research Center in Lubbock, Texas.
-Kevin also holds a Master’s degree in Atmospheric Science from Texas A&M and a Bachelor’s degree in Physics, and has been a longtime volunteer for Kansas City Hospice & Palliative Care.
+Kevin also holds a Master’s degree in Atmospheric Science from Texas A&M and a Bachelor’s degree in Physics.
+He has been a longtime volunteer for Kansas City Hospice & Palliative Care.